Free DownloadWhat is customer experience management (CEM or CXM)?

-Businesses that collect customer feedback are more likely to create positive experiences and address issues.
-Analyzing feedback can show deeper insights into customer sentiment.
+Businesses should collect customer feedback to address customer issues and create positive experiences.
+AI tools can help show deeper insights into customer sentiment.

 Customer feedback comprises the ideas, opinions and suggestions that customers have about an organization and its products or services.
-Feedback can be reactive -- meaning it follows a service or support interaction -- or proactive, meaning it was not driven around an interaction.
+Feedback can be reactive, meaning it follows a service or support interaction.
+Or it can be proactive, meaning it was not driven by an interaction.
 It can also be positive, negative or neutral, depending on a customer's experience with the brand.

 Why is customer feedback important?

-Customer feedback is invaluable, as it provides insights that organizations can use to improve their business, including in customer-facing interactions, the agent experience, product development and so on.
+Customer feedback is important because it provides insights that organizations can use to improve their business.
+This data encompasses customer-facing interactions, agent experiences, AI agent optimization and product development.
 It also helps brands better understand customers, so they can more easily create personalized experiences.

 Types of customer feedback

 Customer feedback can be qualitative or quantitative.
-Those break down as follows:
+Those categories break down as follows:

 What is a customer feedback loop?